AspenWilson/p4-holistic-home-herbalist/README.md

 - Logout
 Clicking this will log you out of the application and take you to the home page.

+## Updates

+- Users can now email recipe and property detials to themselves.
+- The Dosage and Recipe Guides provide additional information to users.
+- The Contact Form allows user to reach out to the admin.
+Users receive a confirmation email after submitting the form.

 ## Support